Japan Atomic Energy Agency

 • Usage of various protective equipment

-• Practice of putting on / removing protective equipment
+• Putting on / removing protective equipment

 Contents and features of training

-For trainees themselves, radiation protection countermeasures, contamination countermeasures, and radiation measurement methods, etc., which are required for responding to a nuclear emergency, are introduced through lectures and practices, including experiences obtained by the TEPCO Fukushima Daiichi Nuclear Power Station (NPS) accident.
+For trainees themselves, radiation protection countermeasures, contamination countermeasures, and radiation measurement methods, etc., which are required for responding to a nuclear emergency, are introduced through lectures including experiences obtained by the TEPCO Fukushima Daiichi Nuclear Power Station (NPS) accident.
 The training is practical and helpful for the responders who work at off-sites for radiation protection and for radiation screening of evacuated residents.

-2) Lecturers with a lot of experiences
+2) Lecturers with a lot of experience

 Training information